 Due to this uncertainty, it is highly recommended that partners enter into a formal partnership agreement in order to effectively govern their conduct within the business.
 Matters for consideration can include: duration, capital and current accounts, drawings, duties, the process for incoming and retiring partners, restrictions and dissolution.

-At BakerLaw, we have experience in drafting and advising on partnership and LLP Agreements, being an LLP ourselves.
+At BakerLaw, our corporate solicitors have experience in drafting and advising on partnership and LLP Agreements, being an LLP ourselves.